BenGOsborn/WASM-Bird/README.md

 # WASM-Bird
-A flappy bird game created using Golang, WASM, and JavaScript.
+A flappy bird game created using Golang, WASM, and TypeScript.

 ## Tools
  - Golang